rdennis125-personal/practx-io/practx-swa/README.md

 Set the following application settings in Azure Static Web Apps (Environment variables tab) for the production environment:

-- `AzureWebJobsStorage` – connection string for the Storage account used by the API
+- `PRACTX_WEBJOB_STORAGE` – connection string for the Storage account used by the API
 - `STORAGE_TABLE_NAME` – defaults to `Leads` if not specified
 - `PRACTX_BLOB_CONTAINER_LANDING` – blob container name used for general landing requests (defaults to `landing`)
 - `PRACTX_BLOB_CONTAINER_PRACTICE` – optional override for practice-specific blobs (defaults to `practice`)